Racso777/Mushroom_Classification/README.md

 vit_model.py

-These python files contains vit models and their functions.
-If you have a image data folder with subfolders being each class like this, you can use train.py and set the input folder path to train the model.
-You will need to set the number of class.
+The Python files provided include ViT (Vision Transformer) models and their associated functions.
+If your image data is organized into subfolders, each representing a class, you can utilize train.py to train the model.
+Simply set the input folder path in train.py and specify the number of classes.

 ![WeChat截图_20231129014823](https://github.com/Racso777/Mushroom_Classification/assets/111296013/6bfd97c0-efc6-4b89-b419-d0f711b45caa)

 Train.py will generate the excel file for accuracy and loss and the model weights will save as best_model.path, which will be used by predict.py to predict mushroom image.

 ## Results

+Vision Transformer with pretrained weight:

 ![WeChat截图_20231129014037](https://github.com/Racso777/Mushroom_Classification/assets/111296013/d1185443-2215-4ddd-a9d6-1c062e69a9ab)